 “All spoke well of him (emartyroun autō) and were amazed (ethaumazon).”
-Both of the verbs used here in Greek are ambiguous.
-They don’t necessarily mean what they’ve been translated to.
+Both of the verbs used here in Greek are actually ambiguous, meaning “all bore witness to him”.
+They don’t necessarily mean what they’ve been translated to (in some translations).
 Martyreō with the dative can mean both “testify for” or “testify against,” and thaumazō can mean “to wonder” either in the sense of enthusiasm, or of shock.1 So this verse can equally be translated as, “All bore witness against him and were shocked at the words of grace coming from his mouth.”
 The word grace here, is being applied to the enemies of the Jews because Jesus isn’t declaring a day of vengeance against them.

 The reason we can safely and faithfully read this verse in this way is because of what comes next in the account.
 Christ’s response to their exclamation is to answer with an angry rebuke, saying “no prophet is accepted in his hometown!”
 (24).
 This indicates that their question “Isn’t this Joseph’s son?” was not a compliment, as if to say “Wow, that’s wonderful, Joseph must be so proud!” but rather something more akin to “Can anything good come out of Nazareth?”
 (John 1:46).